eleda77/eleda77.github.io/docs/vocab_list.md

 **bish** - a mistake or blunder

+**bivouac** - a temporary camp without tents or cover, used especially by soldiers or mountaineers

 **blag** - manage to obtain (something) by using persuasion or guile; steal (something) in a violent robbery or raid

 **bloomer** - a stupid blunder